Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

-{\em The high-level result is that proxies are ideally suited to produce consistent plans.} Table~\ref{tab: dist_base_plan} shows that the proxies accurately predict, in a few seconds, the results produced by GDO after an hour.
-Furthermore, Table \ref{tab: total_variation} shows that proxies produce solutions that have at least an order of magnitude smaller total variations in trailer decisions than both GDO and GH.
-Proxies produce load plans that exhibit great stability with changing total commodity volume.
+{\em The high-level result is that proxies are ideally suited to produce consistent plans.} Table~\ref{tab: dist_base_plan} shows that the proxies accurately predict, in a few seconds, the results produced by LOLPP after an hour.
+Furthermore, Table \ref{tab: total_variation} shows that proxies produce solutions that have at least an order of magnitude smaller total variations in trailer decisions than both LOLPP and GH.
+Proxies produce load plans that exhibit greater stability when the total commodity volume changes for the given terminal.

-The fact that proxies improve the consistency of the GDO plans is especially interesting: it means that the optimization proxies, by virtue of the learning step, avoid oscillations present in the GDO approach.
-Of course, it does so at a small loss in objective value (if, for instance, the GDO model is allowed a minute to run instead of the 2.5 seconds of the optimizations).
-But the consistency benefits are substantial as shown in Table \ref{tab: total_variation}.
-The proxies also provide dramatic improvements over the GH heuristic.
-Note also that GDO itself brings significant improvements over Model \eqref{CreateLoadsModel}.
+The fact that proxies improve the consistency of the LOLPP plans is especially interesting: it means that the optimization proxies, by virtue of the learning step, avoid oscillations present in the LOLPP approach.
+Of course, it does so at a small loss in objective value (if, for instance, the LOLPP model is allowed a minute to run instead of the 2.5 seconds of the optimizations).
+However, the consistency benefits as shown in Table \ref{tab: total_variation} are substantial and important for practical implementation.
+The proxies also provide dramatic improvements over GH.